-If the total is 50 or more after your calculations, your organization is classified as an ALE, and you’ll need to follow the ACA mandate for offering health insurance.
+If the total is 50 or more after your calculations, your organization is classified as an ALE, and you'll need to follow the ACA mandate for offering health insurance benefits.

 Small business health insurance requirements

-Small group health insurance is available to organizations with fewer than 50 employees in most states.
+In most states, Small group health insurance is available to organizations with fewer than 50 employees.
 You can purchase a small group health plan directly from an insurance company or through a Small Business Health Options Program (SHOP) exchange.
 Getting a SHOP plan can qualify your organization for the small business health care tax credit.

 The ACA doesn't specify which types of health insurance small businesses can offer their employees as long as it's affordable and meets MEC.
 Therefore, in addition to group health insurance coverage and small group insurance, employers can consider non-traditional health insurance options such as a health reimbursement arrangement (HRA) or health stipend.